 Shaken baby syndrome

-When a caregiver becomes frustrated, upset or angry at a crying baby, he or she may lose control and try shaking a baby to get him to calm down.
+When a caregiver becomes frustrated, upset or angry at a crying baby, he or she may lose control and try shaking a baby to get her to calm down.

 Shaken baby syndrome is a type of brain injury caused by violently shaking a baby.
 Shaking causes a baby's brain to bounce back and forth in the skull.